The Hidden College Cost of Differential Tuition

 Net price calculators are designed to provide a family with a personalized estimate of what a specific institution will cost them.
 Colleges are federally required to maintain a net price calculator on their websites for prospective students.

-Wolniak, however, said it’s unlikely that tiered pricing is built into these calculators so the generated estimates could be too low.
+Wolniak said, "It’s unlikely that tiered pricing is built into these calculators so the generated estimates could be too low."